Ser Jacopo L2 Smooth Poker Estate Briar Pipe, Unsmoked

 This particular Ser Jacopo looks to be a distinct interpretation of the classic poker and cherrywood shapes of English and French pipe-making.
 In fact, it reminds me quite a bit of Dunhill’s mid-century poker shapes, given the pipe’s slight forward lean and rounded rim (accentuated even further in this instance by a ridge line).
 Yet this still isn’t quite your average English poker; it’s broader and more muscular than most, with a paneled shank of similar heft.
 The pipe is an example of Ser Jacopo’s L2 grades, whose superior grain patterns earn them a light, strawberry-blonde stain that lets the briar underneath speak for itself.

 This Ser Jacopo is also completely unsmoked.
-Having come to us via our trade-in program from a collector of Italian high-grades, it also includes its original box and sleeve.
+It also includes its original box and sleeve.

 Details: